froggestspirit/SDATTool/README.md

       -o Optimize, remove duplicate files, and unused files

       -os Optimize for size, same as above, but remove bank entries in the infoBlock (may break in game)

+      -or Optimize for ram, try to minimize the size of files that need to be loaded for each song (testing, might be buggy)

 If only a SDAT file is provided, the output directory will be the same as the SDAT, with a new folder created.
 This will unpack to that folder.
 Similarly, the SDAT can be rebuilt from the same folder name if only the SDAT filename is provided with mode -b